twils0/styled-inline-additions/README.md

 styled-components is great.
 A separation between container and presentational components makes great sense.
 Sometimes, however, you may want a little leeway.

 Alternatively, you may not agree with the separation between container and presentational components at all.
-You may simply want a way to add pseudo-classes, pseudo-elements, and media queries to your inline styles using Javascript (and you don't want to use Radium or any another CSS-in-JS option).
+You may simply want a way to add pseudo-classes, pseudo-elements, and media queries to your inline styles using Javascript (and you don't want to use Radium or any other CSS-in-JS option).

 Maybe, you just need to convert styles from a Javascript object to a CSS string, and you don't mind styled-inline-additions' unique syntax.